Stocks Under Rs. 50

 5. Past performance

 Assessing a stock's previous performance might reveal vital information about its potential growth.
 Look for firms that have a proven track record of earnings growth, good cash flow, and shareholder returns.
-While previous performance is not a predictor of future outcomes, it may assist in guiding investing decisions.
+While previous performance is not a predictor of future outcomes, it may assist in guiding investment decisions.

 6. Dividend yield